 The teaching language is either English or French.
 Prior knowledge of French is not required, but the successful candidate is expected to acquire a passive knowledge of French within two years of being hired.

 Please note that offers received by post will not be considered.

-For more information, candidates are encouraged to consult the Institute’s website, or that of the Department of International Economics: https://www.graduateinstitute.ch/, https://www.graduateinstitute.ch/academic-departments/international-economics.
+For more information, candidates are encouraged to consult the Institute’s website: www.graduateinstitute.ch.

-The Institute is an equal opportunity employer and value diversity.
+The Institute is an equal opportunity employer and values diversity.
 We do not discriminate on the basis of age, marital status, disability status, race, national origin, colour, gender, sexual orientation or religion.

 Type / Role: